canjs/canjs/control/plugin/plugin.md

 	$('.my_todo').my_todo("create", 'Austin', 'Sweep garage');

-Secondly, you can retrieve the instance and invoke the method directly.
+Keep in mind that this approach follows the jQuery plugin convention and returns a jQuery object, not the methods return value.
+You can also retrieve the control instance and invoke the method directly.
 For more information on fetching controller instances on DOM elements see the __Access__ section.